Darkone83/ModXo-Basic/Addons/LCD P3P4/readme.md

 ![alt_image](https://github.com/Darkone83/ModXo-Basic/blob/main/Images/DC%20logo.png)

 A simple breakout board for the ModXo-Basic's disp connector.
-This board adapts the DISP connector for the USB P3 & P4 plug for a front pannel mounted LCD.
+This board adapts the DISP connector for the USB P3 & P4 plug for a front panel-mounted LCD.

+This board will only work if your DISP Voltage is set to 5V!

 # Where can I get one?